 I could go on.
 For days! (the Washington Post recently tallied the president’s lies and purposely misleading statements, since January 2017, at more than 20,000).
 But you get the point.

 Why does the president indulge in this sort of projection lying?
-Yes, Joe Scarborough is as vocal opponent and smearing him potentially diminishes that opposition.
-Yes, Trump is certainly trying to distract the nation from the tens of thousands Covid-19 victims who have died unnecessarily on account of his blinkered, self-centered coronavirus denials in February, March and April.
+Yes, Joe Scarborough is a vocal opponent and smearing him potentially diminishes that opposition.
+Yes, Trump is certainly trying to distract the nation from thousands of Covid-19 victims who died unnecessarily on account of his blinkered, self-centered coronavirus denials in February, March and April.
 He’s not lying to get anything off his chest.
 He is, as we know, essentially reptilian — without sentiment or emotion.

 Thankfully, there is a clinical explanation for this phenomenon.

 You’re probably familiar with I’m OK—You’re OK, if only anecdotally.
-This affirming notion has become part of the American cultural patois but it’s actually the title of a book published in 1969 by Dr. Thomas Harris.
+This affirming notion has become part of the American cultural pop-psychology patois, yet it’s actually the title of a book published in 1969 by Dr. Thomas Harris.
 It refers to an optimal state of human relations, one that most of us do indeed strive day to day to achieve.
-“Treat thy neighbor as thyself” predates the good doctor’s coinage, but they go together: Because one cannot hope to treat his/her neighbor well if, to begin with, one does not possess a decent, ultimately edifying sense of self-worth.
+“Treat thy neighbor as thyself” predates the good doctor’s coinage, but they go together: because one cannot hope to treat his/her neighbor well if, to begin with, one does not possess a decent, ultimately edifying sense of self-worth.

-But Harris’ book details four states of human relations, not just the one we know from his book jacket.
-There are two middling, less healthy states that Harris used to describe people suffering from undue superiority (I’m OK—You’re Not OK) and undue inferiority (I’m Not OK—You’re OK).
+Harris’ book details four states of human relations, not just the one we know from his book jacket.
+There are two middling, less healthy states that Harris uses to describe people suffering from undue superiority (I’m OK—You’re Not OK) and undue inferiority (I’m Not OK—You’re OK).

 It is the fourth state, I’m Not OK—You’re Not OK, that is generally reserved for inveterate grumps, cynics and outright sociopaths.
-Go here for a more lengthy treatment of why this phrase so cogently describes today’s GOP and the media apparatus that supports it.
-But I think Trump has always recognized he is, for whatever reason, a damaged person.
+[Go here for a more lengthy treatment of why this phrase so cogently describes today’s GOP and the media apparatus that supports it.]
+Trump has always recognized that he is, for whatever reasons, a damaged person.
 His exposure to right wing media (something he watches all day long apparently) has only inspired in him to new, emboldened levels of projection lying borne of self-loathing.